Why Everyone Needs a Flu Shot—Especially During COVID-19

-- Not only does getting a flu vaccine during pregnancy protect expectant mothers; a flu vaccine during pregnancy, protects babies from flu infection for the first 6 months after birth (when babies are too young to be vaccinated).
+- Not only does getting a flu vaccine during pregnancy help protect expectant mothers; a flu vaccine during pregnancy, helps to protect babies from flu infection for the first 6 months after birth (when babies are too young to be vaccinated).

 - All caregivers, friends and family members who will come into contact with you and your infant should be vaccinated.
 This practice, called cocooning, is a way to help protect vulnerable babies from infectious diseases before they are old enough to be vaccinated.

-- Protect other kids and adults who have chronic medical conditions or have compromised immune systems.
+- Help protect other kids and adults who have chronic medical conditions or have compromised immune systems.

-- Flu vaccination reduces everyone’s risk of becoming seriously ill, but this is especially important for those who have chronic conditions, like asthma or diabetes.
+- Flu vaccination helps reduce everyone’s risk of becoming seriously ill, but this is especially important for those who have chronic conditions, like asthma or diabetes.

 - Vaccination also helps protect children who have compromised immune systems.